-We maintain accounts that represent net amounts due to or from iHeartMedia, which is recorded as "Due from/to iHeartCommunications" on our consolidated balance sheets.
-The accounts represent our revolving promissory note issued by us to iHeartMedia and the revolving promissory note issued by iHeartMedia to us (the "Due from iHeartCommunications Note"), in each case in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
-The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on December 15, 2017.
-Included in the accounts are the net activities resulting from day-to-day cash management services provided by iHeartMedia.
-Such day-to-day cash management services relate only to our cash activities and balances in the U.S. and exclude any cash activities and balances of our non-U.S. subsidiaries.
-At December 31, 2016, the asset recorded in "Due from iHeartCommunications" on our condensed consolidated balance sheet was \$885.7 million.
-At December 31, 2016, we had no borrowings under the cash management note to iHeartMedia.
-The net interest income for the year ended December 31, 2016 was \$50.3 million.
-At December 31, 2016, the fixed interest rate on the "Due from iHeartCommunications" account was 6.5%, which is equal to the fixed interest rate on the senior notes issued by our subsidiary.
-If the outstanding balance on the Due from iHeartCommunications Note exceeds \$1.0 billion and under certain other circumstances tied to iHeartMedia's liquidity, the rate will be variable, but will in no event be less than 6.5% nor greater than 20%.
+We maintain accounts that represent net amounts due to or from iHeartCommunications, which is recorded as "Due from/to iHeartCommunications" on our consolidated balance sheets.
+The accounts represent our revolving promissory note issued by us to iHeartCommunications and the revolving promissory note issued by iHeartCommunications to us (the "Due from iHeartCommunications Note"), in each case in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
+On November 29, 2017, we amended the Due from iHeartCommunications Note to extend the maturity date to May 15, 2019 and to increase the interest rate from 6.5% to 9.3%.
+The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on May 15, 2019.
+Included in the accounts are the net activities resulting from day-to-day cash management services provided by iHeartCommunications.
+Suchday-to-day cash management services relate only to our cash activities and balances in the U.S. and exclude any cash activities and balances of our non-U.S. subsidiaries.
+At December 31, 2017, the asset recorded in "Due from iHeartCommunications" on our consolidated balance sheet was \$212.0 million.
+At December 31, 2017, the principal amount outstanding under the Due from iHeartCommunications Note was \$1,067.6 million.
+As a result of the iHeart Chapter 11 Cases (as defined below), we recognized a loss of \$855.6 million on the Due from iHeartCommunications Note during the fourth quarter of 2017 to reflect the estimated recoverable amount of the note as of December 31, 2017, based on management's best estimate of the cash settlement amount.
+As of December 31, 2017, we had no borrowings under the revolving promissory note to iHeartMedia.

+At December 31, 2017, the fixed interest rate on the "Due from iHeartCommunications" account was 9.3%, which is equal to the fixed interest rate on the senior notes issued by our subsidiary.
+If the outstanding balance on the Due from iHeartCommunications Note exceeds \$1.0 billion and under certain other circumstances tied to iHeartMedia's liquidity, the rate is variable, but in no event is less than 9.3% nor greater than 20%.
+The net interest income for the year ended December 31, 2017 was \$68.9 million.